 The SCARPA Kailash Trek GTX is Scarpa’s latest hiking boot is both durable and lightweight.
 Tim’s been strapped in for a few months of hiking – here’s how they went!

 Hiking boots are just about the most important bit of gear you can invest in before hitting the trail.
 But as with anything this crucial, the amount of options out there is pretty mind-bending.

-I was going to make a joke about choosing a brand whose name literally means ‘shoe’ in Italian, but I ended up finding this fun fact: SCARPA stands for Società Calzaturiera Asolana Riunita Pedemontana Anonima, which translates to Associated Shoe Manufacturing Company of the Asolo Mountain Area.
+I was going to make a joke about choosing a brand whose name literally means ‘shoe’ in Italian.
+But I ended up finding this fun fact: SCARPA stands for Società Calzaturiera Asolana Riunita Pedemontana Anonima.
+This translates to Associated Shoe Manufacturing Company of the Asolo Mountain Area.

 It still does mean shoe in Italian (and they’re made there too – so you can still make shit jokes about your Italian leather boots) but I thought that fun fact was worth sharing.